Azure/Azure-Verified-Modules/docs/content/specs/bicep/_index.md

 {{< hint type=note >}}

 Please note that this test is not mandatory to have, but recommended for bulk parameter validation.
-It can be skipped in case the module parameter validation is covered already by additional, more scenario specific tests.
+It can be skipped in case the module parameter validation is covered already by additional, more scenario-specific tests.

 {{< /hint >}}